Stocks wobble, oil prices rise despite release of crude

-Stocks wobbled in morning trading on Wall Street Tuesday as gains from a mix of banks and energy companies countered losses from communications and technology companies
+Stocks wobbled in choppy trading on Wall Street Tuesday as gains from banks and energy companies tempered losses from communications and technology companies.

 Bond yields edged higher.
-The yield on the 10-year Treasury rose to 1.65% from 1.63% late Monday.
-That helped send banks higher, as they rely on higher bond yields to charge more lucrative interest on loans.
-Bank of America rose 1.2%.
+The yield on the 10-year Treasury rose to 1.66% from 1.63% late Monday.
+That helped send banks higher.
+Bank of America rose 2.3%.

 Technology and communications companies lagged the broader market.